The spherical ensemble and quasi-Monte-Carlo designs: Introduction

 where $\Delta_{g}$ denotes the Laplace operator on $X$ and $\det(I-\lambda\Delta_{g}^{-(1+\epsilon)})$ is the Fredholm (spectral) determinant of its fractional power $\Delta_{g}^{-(1+\epsilon)}$ (see Section \ref{subsec:Sobolev-spaces-and}). \end{thm}

 In fact, this an asymptotic equality, as $N\rightarrow\infty$ (as will be shown elsewhere \cite{berm17}).
-Combining Theorem \ref{thm:moment bound for wce} with some spectral theory we obtain the following concentration of measure inequality for the spherical ensemble: \begin{thm} There exist explicit constants $A_{1},A_{2}$ and $A_{3}$ such that for any positive integer $N$ and $\epsilon>0$
+Combining Theorem \ref{thm:moment bound for wce} with some spectral theory the following concentration of measure inequality for the spherical ensemble is obtained: \begin{thm} There exist explicit constants $A_{1},A_{2}$ and $A_{3}$ such that for any positive integer $N$ and $\epsilon>0$

 \end{thm}